Skip to main content

 Scar Tissue and Long-Term Rotation Strategies

-How scar tissue affects you:
+How scar tissue affects injections:

 Long-term rotation strategies: